This Day In Writing History

 Such as she was, such as she would become.

 Frost recited the poem perfectly in a commanding voice.
-The JFK Library later received Frost's original handwritten manuscript of Dedication, the poem he had planned to read at the inauguration.
+The JFK Library later received his original handwritten manuscript of Dedication, the poem he'd planned to read at the inauguration.
 Here is the text of that poem:

 Summoning artists to participate

 Today is for my cause a day of days.

 Who was the first to think of such a thing.

 Goes back to the beginning of the end